BEST FULL BODY WORKOUT

 A good full body workout routine should include all the important movement patterns including squat pattern, lunge pattern, hinge, push, pull, carry and corrective.
 Here are some example exercises that you can add to your full body workout routine:

-It's best to do full body workout routines about three times a week because it allows for sufficient rest time between workouts for the goal of building muscle.
-Three days per week is the ideal frequency for muscle growth because you have sufficient rest time between training to allow for the muscle building response.
+It's best to do full body workout routines about three times a week because it allows for sufficient rest intervals between workouts for the goal of building muscle.
+Three days per week is the ideal frequency of workouts for muscle growth because you have sufficient rest time between training to allow for the muscle building response.

 Full body workouts are a great way to build muscle because they tend to focus on big heavy lifts that give you a great opportunity for progressive overload.